M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: Graph operads and graph complexes

 \subsection{The (twisted) operads \texorpdfstring{$\Graphs_n$}{Graphsn}}

+In his proof of the formality of the little cubes operads \cite{K2}, M. Kontsevich introduced operads $\Graphs_n$, whose elements are linear combinations of graphs with two kinds of vertices: (i) ``external'' vertices, which are numbered $1,\dots, N$ and (ii) ``internal'' vertices, which are ``indistinguishable'', i. e., unnumbered.
+For a combinatorial description of these operads we refer the reader to \cite[section 3.3.3]{K2}.
+Here we will take a slightly different standpoint and re-define the operads $\Graphs_n$ in a way that makes their relation to the operads $\Gra_n$ we encountered before and to the graph complexes $\GC_n$ more transparent.
+Concretely, there is an operation we call \emph{operadic twisting}, which, from an operad $\op P$ with an arrow $\Lie\{k\}\to \op P$, produces in a functorial way another operad $\Tw \op P$, with an arrow $\Lie\{k\}\to \Tw \op P$.
+The general theory of operadic twisting is described in Appendix \ref{sec:optwists}, and in more detail in \cite{vasilymetwisting}.
+If we apply the twisting functor to the operad $\Gra_n$ (with $k=n-1$) we obtain an operad

-The general theory of twisting (see Appendix \ref{sec:optwists}) produces from the operads $\Gra_n$ new operads $\fullGraphs_n$.
-Generators of $\fullGraphs_n(N)$ (as vector space) can be depicted by graphs with two kinds of vertices: (i) ``external'' vertices, which are numbered $1,\dots, N$ and (ii) ``internal'' vertices, which are ``indistinguishable''.
+Generators of $\fullGraphs_n(N)$ (as a vector space) can be depicted by graphs with two kinds of vertices: (i) ``external'' vertices, which are numbered $1,\dots, N$ and (ii) ``internal'' vertices, which are ``indistinguishable''.
 In pictures, we draw external vertices white and internal vertices black.
 For an example, see Figure \ref{fig:graphsexample}.
-The operadic composition is obtained by inserting at external vertices.
-Again by the general theory there is a dg action of the dg Lie algebra $\fullGC_n$ on the operad $\fullGraphs_n$.
-Loosely speaking, the action is the same as the adjoint action on $\fullGC_n$, except that some vertices happen to be colored white.
+The operadic composition is obtained by insertion at external vertices, similarly to the composition in $\Gra_n$.
+One can repeat the construction allowing tadpoles to obtain operads

-Similarly to the case of graph complexes, we want to simplify the operad $\fullGraphs_n$ a bit.
-Let $\Graphs_n^\whl$ be the suboperad spanned by graphs with all internal vertices at least trivalent and with no connected component consisting entirely of internal vertices.
-Let $\Graphs_n$ be the same thing, except that graphs with tadpoles are also excluded. \begin{lemma} $\Graphs_n^\whl$ and $\Graphs_n$ are dg suboperads. \end{lemma} \begin{proof} One notes that neither of the forbidden things can be created by insertions or the differential. \end{proof}
+\begin{deflemma} We define $\Graphs_n^\whl\subset\fullGraphs_n^\whl$ be the sub-operad spanned by graphs with all internal vertices at least trivalent and with no connected component consisting entirely of internal vertices.
+We define $\Graphs_n = \Graphs_n^\whl \cap \fullGraphs_n$ to be the suboperad spanned by graphs without tadpoles. \end{deflemma} \begin{proof} One needs to show that the subspaces $\Graphs_n^\whl$ and $\Graphs_n$ are closed under the differential and under the operadic compositions.
+However, using the explicit description of the differential and the composition from Appendix \ref{sec:optwists} it is straightforward to check that neither of the forbidden features can be created by insertions or the differential. \end{proof}